-Recently, I came across this awesome blog post by Mike Talks where he tells the story of his personal experience with automation and all the false expectations that he and his team had about it, and it is really an awesome post, if you hadn’t read it, go do it now.
+Recently, I came across this awesome blog post by Mike Talks where he tells the story of his personal experience with test automation and all the false expectations that he and his team had about it, and it is really an awesome post, if you hadn’t read it, go do it now.

 And I really got inspired by it, I recently write a little post concerning automation and I figured out I had much more to say.
 I was really busy doing the “Software testing is not….” series, so I didn’t really feel like going off topic.
 But now I feel the time came to tell each other some bitter truth about “test automation”.
 It is bitter, because people don’t like it, they don’t like talking about it, they don’t like promoting automation like this, but, yet it’s the truth.